School of Divinity

 2. SBL citation style

 The Society of Biblical Literature (SBL) has developed a variant of the Chicago citation style specially tailored for work in Biblical Studies.
-This is outlined in their style guide, The SBL Handbook of Style (2nd ed., 2014) available in the Library and as an e-book.
-There's also a useful student supplement which includes guidelines for formatting citations and bibliographies.
+This is outlined in their style guide, The SBL Handbook of Style (2nd ed., 2014).

 Reference management software

-Bibliographic management software allows you to create a bibliography, or list of references, by importing references from text files or online databases and automatically formatting it in a preferred style.
+Bibliographic management software allows you to create a bibliography and footnotes in a preferred citation style by importing references from text files or online databases.
 See our guide for more information.

 Search the Library